Making Postgres Faster: New Features for 7x Faster Queries and 500x Faster Updates

 Try Timescale’s New Performance Boosts Today

-With these new features and the power of hyperstore, you're ready to handle even more demanding workloads—from gigabytes to petabytes of data.
+With these new features and the power of hypercore, you're ready to handle even more demanding workloads—from gigabytes to petabytes of data.
 In the coming days, we’ll dive deeper into how we built these optimizations and explore real-world use cases.
 Stay tuned for more technical deep dives (including an update on our own Insights product, which processes an insane amount of data on a single Postgres node).

 Why wait?
 Sign up today and experience faster queries and more efficient storage firsthand.
 Your performance gains are just a query away.